Laravel has this amazing feature of seeding database with test data using seed classes. These classes are stored in database/seeds

 php artisan db:seed --class=UsersTableSeeder

-The above code only seeds data in User table.
+The above code only seeds data in the User table.

-Generally, we create table and seed data into that table immediately.
-This process cant applied in production stage.
-If you have automated deployment setup which involves only artisan migrate then it becomes even more complicated.
+Generally, we create a table and seed data into that table immediately.
+This process can’t applied in the production stage.
+If you have an automated deployment setup that involves only artisan migration then it becomes even more complicated.

-We can resolve this problem by launching specific seeder from migration directly:
+We can resolve this problem by launching a specific seeder from migration directly:

 public function up()